laboni68/ImageStitching_281B/README.md

 ## How to run and compile

 ## Implemented Core Functions
-`image stitching`
+`imageStitching`
-- Taking the parameter of the images to be stitched this function calls the required function to generate the final stitched image
+- Taking the images to be stitched as the argument, this function calls the required functions to generate the final stitched image

 <br />

 `calculateHomography`
 - Takes correspondences in between two images to calculate the homography matrix.
-After creating a matrix with those points numpy linear algebra avd is used to the u, v, s.
+After creating a matrix with those points, numpy linear algebra svd is used to generate the u, v, s.
 <br />

 `ransac`
-- Randomly choosing 4 points out of valid matched keypoints in the images homography is calculated.
-Then finally checking the geometric distance to find whether they are inliers or outliers.
-The whole process will run until we find enough maximum number of inliers (which is defined using a definite threshold in my case which is 4.0)
+- Randomly choosing 4 points out of the valid matched keypoints in the images, homography is calculated.
+Then finally it checks the `geometricDistance` to find whether they are inliers or outliers.
+The whole process will run until we find enough maximum number of inliers (which is defined using a definite threshold, in my case which is 4.0)
 <br />

 `warpImage`
-- Takes the image needs to be warped with respect to the base image as parameter
+- Takes the image required to be warped with respect to the base image as parameter
-- Takes new image width and height and homography matrix as parameer
+- Takes the new image width, height and homography matrix as parameter
 - Calculates the transformed image corners
 - Then interpolate the pixel values from the original image